 Pappaioanou Veterinary Public Health and Applied Epidemiology Award

-The Pappaioanou Veterinary Public Health and Applied Epidemiology Award is made possible through a partnership between Marguerite Pappaioanou, DVM, MPVM, PhD, DACVPM. and the CDC Foundation.
-The fund originally supported the Pappaioanou Veterinary Public Health and Applied Epidemiology Fund which competitively selected veterinarians and third and fourth year veterinary medical students for opportunities in an applied hands-on training experience in epidemiology, public health, global health, or One Health (bridging human, animal and environmental health) in conjunction with the Centers for Disease Control and Prevention (CDC) staff.
+A partnership between Marguerite Pappaioanou, DVM, MPVM, PhD, DACVPM. and the CDC Foundation has created the Pappaioanou Veterinary Public Health and Applied Epidemiology Award.
+The fund originally supported fellowships for competitively selected veterinarians and 3rd and 4th year veterinary medical students with opportunities in an applied hands-on training experience in epidemiology, public health, global health, or one health (bridging human, animal, and environmental health).

 In 2020, the fellowship transitioned.
-Now called the Pappaoianou Veterinary Public Health and Applied Epidemiology Award (Pappaoianou Award), it provides a stipend for competitively selected veterinary students, residents or veterinarians, who successfully completed their 6- or 8-week Epidemiology Elective Program (EEP) rotation during the years of 2018–2022.
-The Pappaioanou Award is awarded annually to a minimum of one EEP graduate who is ready to take the next step of their journey to becoming leaders in the fields of public health, global health, and/or One Health and are interested in applying to the Epidemic Intelligence Service (EIS) in the near future.
-The selected applicant(s) will receive a stipend of $1,300 each to support travel and hotel expenses to attend the 2023 Annual EIS Conference (Spring 2023 (Dates TBD)).
-Remaining stipend funds may be used for other public health training.
+Now called the Pappaioanou Veterinary Public Health and Applied Epidemiology Award (Pappaioanou Award), it provides a stipend for competitively selected veterinary students, residents, or veterinarians, who successfully completed their 6 or 8-week EEP rotation during the past five years (2020–2024).
+The Pappaioanou Award is awarded annually to a minimum of one or two EEP graduates who are ready to take the next steps on their journey to becoming leaders in the fields of public health, global health, and One Health and are interested in applying to the CDC Epidemic Intelligence Service (EIS) in the near future.
+The selected applicant(s) will receive a stipend of $1,300 each to support travel and hotel expenses to attend the 2025 EIS conference (April 22–25, 2025) and any additional public health training.

-Since its inception in 1975, EEP has provided approximately 2,100 future physicians and veterinarians opportunities to gain experience in applied epidemiology and public health under the mentorship of subject matter experts from CDC; state, tribal, local and territorial health departments; and other federal agencies.
+Since its inception in 1975, EEP has provided approximately 2,100 future physicians and veterinarians opportunities to gain experience with applied epidemiology and public health under the mentorship of CDC subject matter experts.
 EEP students have helped investigate domestic and global public health problems such as infectious disease outbreaks, natural disasters, chronic diseases and limited access to health care.
-Students often conduct surveillance, analyze data, assist with outbreak investigations and contribute to CDC publications and recommendations.
-Project assignments in global health support the CDC mission to protect domestic public health by helping other countries respond to global health threats.
-To learn more about the EEP application process, deadlines and available rotations, please visit the CDC web page.
+Students often participate in surveillance, analyze data, assist with outbreak investigations and contribute to CDC publications and recommendations.
+Project assignments in global health have largely supported CDC’s mission to protect domestic public health by helping other countries respond to global health threats.
+This competitive program offers 6- or 8-week rotations largely based at CDC headquarters.

 About Dr. Marguerite Pappaioanou